What is this consultation about?

 - Continuing with the current scheme

-This would mean higher administration costs and scheme costs generally.
-Not making these changes would significantly increase the administration of Council Tax Reduction.
-The current scheme will not work effectively with the Government’s Universal Credit system.
-The multiple changes in Universal Credit inevitably lead to multiple changes in Council Tax Reduction.
+This would mean less support for the lower income households and higher administration costs generally.
+Not making the proposed changes would significantly increase the administration of Council Tax Support.
+The current scheme does not work effectively with the Government’s Universal Credit system.
+The multiple changes in Universal Credit inevitably lead to multiple changes in Council Tax Support which also impact collection of the charge.
 This would increase the costs for all council tax payers in the District paying towards the scheme.
-The decision to increase Council Tax may need to be made by voting in a local referendum.
+The decision to increase Council Tax may need to be made by voting in a local referendum; or;

 - Reduce funding to other Council services to pay for additional administration costs

-Keeping the current Council Tax Reduction scheme will mean an increase in administration costs and less money available to deliver other Council services; or
+Keeping the current Council Tax Support Scheme will mean an increase in administration costs and less money available to deliver other Council services.